eproxus/meck/README.md

 - Michael Klishin (@michaelklishin)
 - Magnus Klaar

+### Donations

+If you or your company use Meck and find it useful, Bitcoin donations to the address `1M7pLbBpjkwxffT7kZPKhxiPGKf4eHDqtz` are greatly appreciated!

   [1]: https://github.com/eproxus/meck/wiki/0.8-Release-Notes
        "0.8 Release Notes"
   [2]: https://github.com/hyperthunk/hamcrest-erlang "Hamcrest for Erlang"
   [3]: https://github.com/basho/rebar "Rebar - A build tool for Erlang"
   [4]: http://github.com/eproxus/meck/issues "Meck issues"